raymondbelonia/twitter_clone/README.md

-# Ruby on Rails Tutorial: sample application (Twitter Cloe)
+# Ruby on Rails Tutorial: sample application (Twitter Clone)

 This is the sample application for
 [*Learn Web Development: The Ruby on Rails